govuk-one-login/ipv-identity-reuse-service/README.md

 For testing, you can deploy your code changes to a development environment.

-### Prerequisites

-- You'll need the AWS CLI and AWS SAM CLI installed.
-- You'll need access to the AWS account where the development environment is deployed.

 ### Instructions

 Follow these instructions to build and deploy the lambda functions to your development environment.